emmawalshdev/kaytea_art/TESTING.md

     - Confirm the order history correctly contains a list of past orders.
     - Click on an order number, confirm that the correct order details are rendered.
     Confirm that an information message is displayed, stating that this is a past order.
-    - Click on the 'Back to Profile' button, confirm redirect to profile page.
+    - Click on the 'Back to Profile' button, confirm redirect to Profile page.

 * Profile form
     - Add or edit default delivery information, click the 'Update Information' button.
 Confirm that the information correctly updates.
     - Click on the bag icon having added items.
-Confirm that the order form is pre-filled with the users delivery details.
+Confirm that the order form is pre-filled with the user's delivery details.

 #### Blog Page

-- Confirm the 'Blog Blog' button is only visible to logged in superusers.
-Click button.
-Confirm redirect to 'Add Blog' page.
+- Confirm the 'Post Blog' button is only visible to logged in superusers.
+Click button, confirm redirect to 'Add Blog' page.

-- Click on a blog image, confirm it directs to the correct blog details page.
+- Click on a blog image, confirm redirect to the correct blog detail page.

-- Click on the 'read more' link and blog image, confirm redirect to the correct blog detail page.
+- Click on the 'read more' link, confirm redirect to the correct blog detail page.

 - Confirm pagination links are working correctly.